 Another notable thing is that Greers Ferry is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the city experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller city.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Greers Ferry has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Greers Ferry has few renters and college students.
 But the biggest reason it is quieter in Greers Ferry than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Greers Ferry may be for you.

 In Greers Ferry, however, the average commute to work is quite long.
 On average, people spend 30.28 minutes each day getting to work, which is significantly higher than the national average.

 Being a small city, Greers Ferry does not have a public transit system used by locals to get to and from work.

-The citizens of Greers Ferry have a very low rate of college education: just 8.65% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Greers Ferry has a very low overall level of education: only 8.65% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Greers Ferry in 2010 was $18,367, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $73,468 for a family of four.